-Marcus T. Wright is a higher education professional and researcher who has taught, mentored and advised hundreds of college students at the University of Pennsylvania and University of Pennsylvania Graduate School of Education (Penn GSE), Widener University, Holy Family University, the Community College of Philadelphia, and Rutgers University.
-His philosophy is to empower college students with the critical thinking, confidence, self-direction, and resource-seeking skills necessary for them to successfully navigate their opportunities and curate meaningful collegiate experiences.
-He believes that it is not enough to facilitate degree attainment; rather, educators must also relentlessly pursue the development of a campus environment where all students feel like they belong.
-As a doctoral student in the Higher Education program at the Penn GSE, his research examines issues that first-generation students face in elite institutions.
-A first-generation student himself, Marcus strives to contribute to an equitable future in higher education for students of all backgrounds.
+Dr. Marcus T. Wright is an award-winning leader in higher education whose professional vow is to empower and encourage every college student he encounters to the absolute best of his ability.
+He is dedicated to college student success, belonging, and well-being.
+He has taught, mentored and advised hundreds of college students at the University of Pennsylvania (Penn), the Wharton School of Business, the University of Pennsylvania Graduate School of Education (Penn GSE), Widener University, Holy Family University, the Community College of Philadelphia, and Rutgers University.
+His philosophy is to develop college students with the critical thinking, confidence, self-direction, and resource-seeking skills necessary for them to successfully navigate their opportunities and curate meaningful collegiate experiences.
+Particularly, Dr. Wright focuses on holistically developing college students to overcome personal setbacks, socioemotional challenges, and institutional obstacles.
+He believes that it is not enough for institutions to facilitate degree attainment; rather, he feels that educators must relentlessly impact campus culture to create environments where students feel fully human.

-Born in Philadelphia, PA, Marcus graduated grade school from the historic Girard College (a 1st-12th grade private boarding school in Philadelphia for children from financially limited single-parent or guardian-led homes).
+Marcus graduated grade school from the historic Girard College (a 1st-12th grade private boarding school in Philadelphia for children from financially limited single-parent or guardian-led homes).
 He earned his undergraduate degree in Sociology from Rutgers University (New Brunswick, NJ), before returning to Philadelphia to start a high school sports multimedia coverage company, Varsity 365.
 After covering many of “the biggest games and best rivalries” in Philadelphia area high school sports, Marcus shut down Varsity 365 to return to the books.
-He then earned his M.S.Ed. in Learning Sciences & Technologies at Penn GSE, followed by a certificate in Penn GSE’s Virtual Online Teaching program.
-He returned to Penn GSE to pursue the doctorate in Higher Education in 2017.
+He then earned his M.S.ED. in Learning Sciences & Technologies at Penn GSE in 2014, followed by a Doctorate in Higher Education at Penn GSE in 2023.
+He is the co-founder of Design Meets Mind, LLC, a mental health and wellbeing practice where he provides resilience coaching for college students.

 Marcus resides with his beloved wife and two children.